-We spoke to Chef Marjorie Druker, best-selling cookbook author and an iconic face in the Boston dining industry for over three decades.
+To do that, we spoke to an expert.
+Chef Marjorie Druker is a bestselling cookbook author and has been an iconic face in the Boston dining industry for over three decades.
 Having started her career by creating the original recipes for Boston Market (then called Boston Chicken) in 1985, Druker is also the owner of The Modern Rotisserie in Boston.
-Her first restaurant, The New England Soup Factory, turns 20 this year.
+Her first restaurant, The New England Soup Factory, turned 20 in 2016.

-When it comes to rotisserie chicken, not all chickens are created equally.
+Marjorie Druker: When it comes to rotisserie chicken, not all chickens are created equally.
 The better quality chicken you choose, the better chicken you will have.
 This holds true with meat and fish as well.
-Work with smaller farms and locally raised chicken, poultry and meats.
+Work with smaller farms and locally raised chicken, poultry, and meats.
 At The Modern Rotisserie, we use Certified Humane Raised and Handled.

-I love roasting everything in my oven both at home and in my restaurants.
-Roasting is high temperature cooking, which means 400 -450 degrees.
+MD: I love roasting everything in my oven both at home and in my restaurants.
+Roasting is high-temperature cooking, which means 400 -450 degrees Fahrenheit.
 When you cook at that temperature, it can make your roasting pans hard to clean, especially at the end of the day or if you’re hosting friends at home.
-I keep a stack of throw away tins that people use on Thanksgiving and when I need to cook at that high of a temperature, I don’t have to worry about the mess afterwards.
+I keep a stack of throw away tins that people use on Thanksgiving and when I need to cook at that high of a temperature, I don’t have to worry about the mess afterward.

-- I season the chicken with salt and pepper and let it sit for at least a day.
+- Season the chicken with salt and pepper and let it sit for at least a day.

-- I always have a supply of cooking stock on hand so that I can create quick sauces from the roasting bits left on the bottom of my roasting pans.
+- Always have a supply of cooking stock on hand so that you can create quick sauces from the roasting bits left on the bottom of my roasting pans.

-- I also suggest buying a container of freshly peeled garlic from whole cloves.
-Place them in a small oven proof dish and cover with olive oil.
+- Buy a container of freshly peeled garlic from whole cloves.
+Place them in a small ovenproof dish and cover with olive oil.
 You’ll want to use about 2 cups.
-Place in a 375 degree oven and let it cook for 1 hour or until a light caramel color.
+Place in a 375-degree oven and let it cook for 1 hour or until a light caramel color.
 Remove the garlic and use it to cook with and keep it on hand in your fridge for when you want to add a touch of mellow roasted garlic.
 Save the oil and use it to sauté vegetables or make vinaigrettes.